RaiMan/SikuliX-2014/README.md

 Currently as a convenience the standard tessdata folder needed for using Tesseract 3.0.<br />
 (will be downloaded on request during a Sikuli setup)

-**Module MacApp**

-A template Sikuli-IDE.app, that is downloaded on request and made ready-to-use during Sikuli setup.

 **Modules ...Fat**

 Existing for IDE, API, Jython and JRuby.
 These build so called fat jars, that contain all needed dependency jars and are only intended for the build/setup process.